Two alternative Eastward routes:

 VIRGINIA QUAY SETTLERS MONUMENT

-The Virginia Quay Settlers Monument, a free-standing stone and bronze monument of 1951, incorporating a bronze plaque of 1928 and with later sculptural additions of 1999, commemorating the departure of settlers for Jamestown, Virginia (USA), is listed at Grade II for the following principal reasons:
+The Virginia Quay Settlers Monument, a free-standing stone and bronze monument of 1951, incorporating a bronze plaque of 1928 and with later sculptural additions of 1999, commemorating the departure of settlers for Jamestown, Virginia (USA), is listed at Grade II for its historic interest as the monument is an accessible memorial to the British settlers who set out from Blackwall Quay to establish a colony at Jamestown, Virginia (USA) in 1607

-* Artistic interest: the monument's rough-hewn rock base and astrolabe navigation instrument combine to convey the sense of adventure involved in crossing the Atlantic during the C17, and the risks associated with establishing a colony on an unknown continent;
+And as well for its artistic and sculptural interest: the monument's rough-hewn rock base and astrolabe navigation instrument combine to convey the sense of adventure involved in crossing the Atlantic during the C17, and the risks associated with establishing a colony on an unknown continent;

-* Sculptural interest: Wendy Taylor’s astrolabe is a well-detailed addition to the memorial reflective of her oeuvre;
+Wendy Taylor’s astrolabe is a well-detailed addition to the memorial reflective of her oeuvre;

 * Historic association: with the Pocahontas Statue at Gravesend

-Captain Newport, John Smith (mutineer, but a future councillor and leader), John Rolf (merchant) and his future wife Rebecca…
+Captain Newport, John Smith (mutineer, but a future councillor and leader), John Rolfe(merchant) and his future wife Rebecca (first known as… Princess Pocahontas!)

 The flotilla was made up of three small ships - Susan Constant, the Godspeed and the Discovery.
 During the voyage there were times when the ships lay becalmed and it was on one of these occasions that Captain John Smith, a soldier and adventurer, was charged with mutiny by Captain Christopher Newport who was in overall charge of the passage.
 Smith was then held securely for the rest of the voyage, pending execution on landfall.